angelvs1411/AV-Evasion/README.md

 # Evasion-Persistence

-Collection of scripts to help with evasion and peristence in a Windows Environment.
+Collection of scripts to help with evasion and peristence in a Windows Environment and to help pass the OSEP.